-C. Content and Form of the Letter of Intent
+i.
+Content and Form of the Letter of Intent

 To be eligible to submit a Full Application, applicants must submit a Letter of Intent by the specified due date and time.
 Letters of Intent will be used by EERE to plan for the merit review process.
-The letters should not contain any proprietary or sensitive business information.
-The letters will not be used for down-selection purposes, and do not commit an applicant to submit an application.
+Letters of Intent should not contain any proprietary or sensitive business information.
+Letters of Intent will not be used for down-selection purposes, and do not commit an applicant to submit an application.